NoNotNotes/Mneme/Garden/pnle.md

 publish: true
 title: Philippine Nurses Licensure Exam
 tags:
 description: The PNLE is a five-part, 500-item examination held twice a year for holders of a Bachelor of Science in Nursing to become a Registered Nurse.
-It is held by the Board of Nursing under the Professional Regulation Commission twice a year at May and November.
+It is held by the Board of Nursing under the Professional Regulation Commission in May and November.
 ---
 The [PNLE](https://www.prc.gov.ph/sites/default/files/exam%20progam%20MAY%202025%20nle%20(nursing)%20signed.pdf) is a five-part, 500-item examination held twice a year for holders of a Bachelor of Science in Nursing to become a Registered Nurse.
 It is held by the Board of Nursing under the Professional Regulation Commission twice a year at May and November.